 - Strategic Port Placement: Designing router layouts that place USB ports away from internal Wi‑Fi antennas to minimize signal coupling.

-- Frequency Prioritization: Encouraging users to utilize the 5 GHz or 6 GHz Wi-Fi bands for devices that require high bandwidth, as these bands are unaffected by USB 3.x interference.
+- Frequency Prioritization: Using the 5 GHz or 6 GHz Wi‑Fi bands for high‑bandwidth devices, as these bands are unaffected by USB 3.x interference.

-When deploying a USB 3.x router, it’s wise to consider the physical placement of the router and any connected USB devices, and use shielded USB 3.x cables where possible to further reduce potential interference.
+When deploying a USB 3.x router, consider the physical placement of the router and any connected USB devices, and use shielded USB 3.x cables where possible to further reduce potential interference.

 Performance and Security Considerations